 Each day features lots of collaboration, mainly on Slack and Zoom, with my teammates on architecture, the rest of R&D, and teams beyond our department.
 To deliver value, we need to align with company leadership and the business team.
 And then we need to ruthlessly prioritize.

 I spend a lot of time reviewing code and pairing with other engineers on their projects.
 That way I gain a good view of what’s going on across teams and can spot patterns and share learnings.
 Occasionally, I still get to write code.
-At the end of most days, I deploy a release that delivers all of the app team’s work to our users, which includes paying customers, our legal partners, and our internal users.
+At the end of most days, I deploy a release that delivers all of the app team’s work to our users, which includes paying customers, our legal network members, and our internal users.

 I also support account management and finance.
 Sometimes it’s putting out fires, such as troubleshooting a problem with an automated process so people can go about their day.
 To help account management, we identify common issues and put a solution in the Ontra app so they can self-serve.
 I get involved with support requests fielded by our support team in Slack, and with complicated problems that the support team is struggling to resolve.